Table of Contents

 an architectural drawing, artist's rendering of the proposed facility if the renovation is an addition; or a "footprint" of the facility with the renovations clearly marked

 an architectural drawing, artist's rendering, or a "footprint" of the proposed facility

-If the facility is 50 years old or older, you must submit a letter from the Bureau of Historic Preservation (BHP) approving the project plans before any grant funds can be released.
-You may include a copy of the BHP determination letter in the Support Material packet or send it with your award documents if funded.
+If the facility is 50 years old or older, you must submit a determination letter from the Bureau of Historic Preservation (BHP) approving the project plans.
+The determination letter must be submitted prior to the panel meeting.
 Do not send the original document from BHP as it will not be returned.
 Contact the Bureau of Historic Preservation at 850.245.6333.